khoi-stripe/stripe-dash/SHARE_FEATURE.md

 # Prototype Data Sharing Feature

 ## Overview
-The Stripe Dashboard UXR prototype now supports **shareable URLs** powered by **GitHub Issues API** that allow you to share your configured prototype data (organizations, accounts, and groups) with others.
+The Stripe Dashboard UXR prototype now supports **shareable URLs** that allow you to share your configured prototype data (organizations, accounts, and groups) with others.

 ## How to Use